 During the Ogaden War with Ethiopia (1977-1978) and the Country’s Civil War, which broke out in the late 1980s, thousands of landmines have been used to defend key ground across the country.
 Clan-based and territorial disputes have also led to periodic, localised armed clashes – which have added to the explosives contamination of the country.

-The country remains separated between the relatively stable self-declared independent state of Somaliland, semi-autonomous Puntland, and the newly formed states that make up Southern Somalia.
+The country remains separated between the relatively stable self-declared independent state of Somaliland, semi-autonomous Puntland, and the four newly formed states that make up Southern Somalia.

 Following decolonisation by the British and Italians, the Somali Republic was formed on 1 July 1960 through the union of the former British Somaliland protectorate and Italian Somalia.
 Following a military coup in 1969, the country was ruled by Mohamed Siad Barre, who led Somalia into a disastrous war with Ethiopia over control of the Somali Ogaden region in 1977, in which Somali forces were defeated and landmines were laid along the length of the border.
 A period of civil war and the lack of a functioning government for over 20 years led to descriptions of Somalia as a ‘failed state’.
 Somalia now has an internationally recognised government and is slowly recovering control of the country from Al-Shabaab, the radical Islamic insurgency, together with help from African Union troops.

 Following decades of conflict, Somali communities are still facing threats from landmines, IEDs, and unexploded ordnance across the country.
 Widespread instability and dangerous operating conditions for NGOs has meant that access to the remote communities most severely affected by these issues has been impossible until recently, often because of mines and IEDs laid along roads.
 Somalis continue to be killed and injured by these devices even as the fighting subsides.